 Dyson Pure Hot+Cool Link fan heater

-Dyson's bladeless heater fans (priced from $569) certainly look striking, and in heater mode they perform well in our tests.
-We've recommended several of their fan heaters in the past; they usually heat the test room quickly and evenly and are comparatively energy-efficient.
+Dyson's bladeless tower fans (priced from $548) certainly look striking, and those with a heater mode perform well in our electric heater tests.
+We've recommended several of their fans and fan heaters in the past.
+They usually deliver a good amount of air flow.
+Those with a heating mode heat the test room quickly and evenly and are comparatively energy-efficient.
 But on high speeds they can be noisy.

-CHOICE verdict: Dyson fan heaters are good performers and worth considering, but if you just want a basic fan to create a breeze, a cheap pedestal fan can be had for less than a tenth of the price.
+CHOICE verdict: Dyson fans and fan heaters are good performers and worth considering, but if you just want a basic fan to create a breeze, a cheap pedestal fan can be had for less than a tenth of the price.
+Check out our pedestal fan reviews to find out more.

 Dyson Supersonic hair dryer